 If we compare these modern observations of the ostrich to the Biblical descriptions we find that the book of Job has a very accurate description of the behavior seen in modern-day ostriches.
 The Bible recognizes the ostrich as a bird despite its lack of flight and the description of the eggs not being well cared for is exactly the way it appears even if we understand today that the “good” eggs of the dominant female are being cared for at the expense of the others.
 The female is not invested in the bringing up of offspring and combined with the observation that parents will give up chicks to other parents, contributes to the impression that the parents don’t seem to care.
 All together God would appear to be accentuating the characteristics of the ostrich that Job and his friends would not expect to find in a world with no waste or suffering and thus the ostriches behavior appears, to man, to represent a creation paradox.
 For now let me just observe that God does not suggest that there is anything wrong with the Ostrich.
 Quite the opposite, He says that He is the one that has withheld understanding from the Ostrich and this is taking responsibility for the observed behavior of these birds.
 We will explore the implications of this in the context of the “good” creation of Genesis 1 in part II of this series on the Ostrich.

 A last observation for now: the origin of the book of Job is unknown.
 Many modern scholars believe it to be only as old as the 6th century BC but the dominant view in historical Christianity is that Job was written at the time of the patriarchs or as late as the time of the Solomon and thus included with the wisdom literature of his age.
-Most creation scientists are predisposed to view Job as a very ancient text because they believe that it records evidence of an ice age and a time when man commonly lived in caves and thus records a time very soon after the global flood.
+Most young-earth creationists are inclined to believe that Job as a very ancient text because they believe that it records evidence of an ice age and a time when man commonly lived in caves and thus records a time very soon after the global flood.
 As above, I will address the implications of this view in part II.
 For now, marvel at the wondrous Ostrich that God hath made.